AvshalomP/Warbler/README.md

 * Authorization:

-  * One cannot manage messages without being authenticated
+  * One cannot manage messages without being authorized

   * One cannot delete messages created by other users

 * Manage messages with basic functionalities:

-  * add message
+  * Add message

   * Delete message